 For an adventurer seeking the best waterproof rain jacket, getting to know your Arc’teryx Beta AR jacket is like getting to know your soul mate.

-You will never experience a wet torso again, no matter how epic the downpour may be.
+You will limit your chances to experience a wet torso again, no matter how epic the downpour may be.

-Love their quality or hate their high pricing — the fact remains that Arc’teryx is currently making the best rain jacket to take traveling on the market: the Arc’teryx Beta AR jacket.
+Love their quality and hate their high pricing — the fact remains that Arc’teryx is currently making the best rain jacket to take traveling on the market: the Arc’teryx Beta AR jacket.

 This in-depth Arc’teryx Beta AR review will explore every inch of this truly radical rain jacket.
 I examine the Arc’teryx Beta AR design and features, specs, price, weather protection and best use, competitor comparison, and much more.